ProTechEx/ministra_v56_autoinstaller/README.md

-<b>Stalker / Ministra Middleware install script for Debian, Ubuntu</b>
+<b>Stalker / Ministra Middleware install script for Debian and Ubuntu Distros</b>

-<b>Modified by Snake24564 (ORIGINALLY CREATED BY SlaSerX https://github.com/SlaSerX/stalker)</b>

 <b>This script ONLY works on fresh Debian/Ubuntu installs</b>